-The largest reduction in the unfunded liability and employer contribution rate was the gain from demographic experience.
-There were fewer retirements than expected and other differences between expected and actual retirement plan occurrences that resulted in a gain of \$365 million, and therefore a decrease in employer cost of 0.69 percent of payroll.
+The largest reduction in the unfunded liability was the gain from demographic experience.
+There were fewer retirements than expected and other differences between expected and actual demographic occurrences that resulted in a gain of \$37 million, and therefore a decrease in employer cost of 0.07 percent of compensation.